Sitin/the-love-geometry/python/README.md

 A loves A.
 ```

 What additional constrains should we apply to the language semantics?
-Define those constrains and describe them (either
+Define those constrains and describe them in the
-at the `README.md` or inside your SPA).
+`README.md`.

 Implement the validator that checks parsed structures and shows messages in case when user writes a meaningless state of
 love.
 You also can integrate some checks into the grammar but the parser should not swallow errors (e.g. if user does